w3c/wai-curricula/content/content-author/images.md

   * enable authors to amend automatically generated text alternatives for quality and accuracy
   * produce appropriate markup for informative images
   * support different modalities of CAPTCHA, including visual, auditory, and biometrics
+  * identify and produce appropriate markup for decorative images
 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes: